openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

 ================================

 This tutorial reveals end-to-end solution from installation to model export and optimization for instance segmentation task on a specific example.
-On this page we show how to train, validate, export and optimize Mask-RCNN model on toy dataset.
+On this page, we show how to train, validate, export and optimize Mask-RCNN model on a toy dataset.

 .. note::

+  To learn deeper how to manage training process of the model including additional parameters and its modification, refer to :doc:`./detection`.

-  To learn how to deploy the trained model, refer to :doc:`../deploy`.
+  To learn how to deploy the trained model, refer to: :doc:`../deploy`.

-  To learn how to run the demo and visualize results, refer to :doc:`../demo`.
+  To learn how to run the demo and visualize results, refer to: :doc:`../demo`.

 The process has been tested on the following configuration.